 Critics have argued the practice has resulted in many expensive drugs with unproven benefits for the patients.
 FDA’s reduction in the use of the pathway is seen as a response to those critics.

-Majority of AA drugs receive full approval
+Majority of AA drugs receive traditional approval

 Cases where the Accelerated Approval drugs took more than five years to confirm efficacy were a result of the fact that “82% of Accelerated Approvals are for orphan indications, rare cancers and other diseases with fewer than 200,000 U.S. patients,” so it takes longer to put together clinical trials.